aeryskyB/awsml-project-1/report-template.md

 ## Summary
 > * The model trained after EDA might have already been sufficiently complex to capture the underlying patterns in the given data.
 In such cases, further increasing the model's complexity through hyperparameter tuning might not lead to significant improvements.
 > * Maybe I needed to explore other possible things.
 > * Also there was a bit overfitting during the hyperparameter tuning (later hidden by `verbose=0`).
-So maybe, I somehow
+So maybe, I somehow needed better regularization.